JKC-Codes/eleventy-plugin-code-style-hooks/README.md

 ### prism
 - Accepts: Function

 Provides a function that can be called before Prism languages are loaded.
-Will be passed the Prism module as its only argument.
+Will be passed the Prism module as its first argument and Prism's `loadLanguages()` utility as its second argument.
 Can be used to add/customise languages.

 ### removeRedundancy